 These ones believe God is obligated to them.
 He has only done what He is supposed to do and to some He has not done enough.
 Like what I think of the 9 lepers in Luke 17, maybe they felt no need to go back to thank Jesus.
 Maybe they thought after all, that is what He was sent to do, He only did His job, so why go all the way back just to say thank you?

 They do not realize that God is obligated to no one but His word.
 Tweet This They have forgotten that everything we enjoy today, every single little thing is a result of God’s goodness and mercy, even waking up every morning is a result of God’s mercy.

 There is so much to be thankful for; chief for believers is the fact that they have been forgiven, saved from death and hell.

-5. Some Hold A Grudge Against God
+5. They Hold A Grudge Against God.

 Many people refuse to give thanks to God for anything because they are mad at God.
 Maybe for what they think He did, or allowed to happen, or for what He did not do.
 “How could He let my father, mother, child, husband, wife be caught in that accident or die?
 Where was He when this or that happened?” they ask, or “Why didn’t He do this or that for me, how could He deny me this or that?”

 They do not remember that God is not the author of evil, and if He permits anything to happen, He knows best.
 They forget that He has their best interest at heart and whatever it was that happened could have been worse, or whatever didn’t happen God’s love for them is still His motivation.
 Jeremiah 31:3, 29:11